-On a technical note, all my sites are made "by hand", just using the wonderful Vim editor for coding, Gimp/ImageMagick for the graphical editing, and not much more, this is how my actual "web development environment" looks like:
+On a technical note, all my sites are made "by hand", just using the wonderful Vim editor for coding, Gimp/ImageMagick for the graphical editing, and not much more, this is how my "web development environment" looked like in early 2018:

 As you can guess, I find much more convenient to work with the monitors in portrait mode, for doing mainly programming work I think this is a much more natural and ergonomic orientation, I wonder if most monitors today are made in a panoramic/landscape configuration by default just because most people will use them for watching videos and photographs.

-So I hope you like my new sites, hopefully in the following months/years I will publish a few interesting things here.
+So I hope you like my new sites, hopefully in the following months/years I will publish a few interesting things here.o